 Clear overview and reliable decision support when managing your sustainability plans in a digital inclusive solution

 With Cleerit you get a modern solution tailored to your needs.
-A solution that integrates the functions you need to implement and monitor the progress of your sustainability strategy, connected to EU Taxonomy and regulations.
+A solution that integrates the functions you need to implement and monitor the progress of your sustainability strategy, connected to CSRD and other sustainability regulations.

-Cleerits offers you clear overview that will help you prioritise and make informed decisions as you lead your organisation towards the goals in alignment with the UN Agenda 2030 and Global Compact.
+Cleerits offers you clear overview that will help you prioritise and make informed decisions as you lead your organisation towards the goals in alignment with EU CSRD, the UN Agenda 2030 and Global Compact.

-Using Cleerit will also automate your continuous sustainability reporting and the annual sustainability report can be generated in real-time, including ESG risk management plans.
+Using Cleerit will also automate your continuous sustainability reporting and the annual sustainability report can be generated in real-time, including ESG materiality matrices and risk management plans.

 You can easily create reports that show progress towards your goals, how you allocate resources to prioritized areas, and the results you achieve.